Samuel Urkato: Background

 Samuel was born in Wolaita Sodo.
 He has a Bachelor of Arts in Economics from Hawassa University, Master of Arts in Economics (Development Policy Analysis) from Mekelle University, and attended a PhD exchange student program in Resource and Agricultural Economics at Kangwon National University, in South Korea.
 He attended a PhD exchange study at University of Massachusetts Boston in McCormack Graduate School of Policy and Global Studies, and completed his Doctor of Philosophy in the Addis Ababa University Department of Conflict Resolution, Human Security, and Global Governance.

 Samuel became president of Wolaita Sodo University in 2016, before his direct nomination as Minister of Mines and Petroleum in October 2018 following national reform that held by Prime Minister Abiy Ahmed.
 On 18 August 2020, he became the Minister of Science and Higher Education following reshuffle of cabinet ministers.
+On 9 October 2021, he was elected as Commissioner of the Federal Ethics and Anti-Corruption Commission.